0 of 30 Questions completed

 Which of the following drug is least likely to be beneficial in the treatment of bulimia nervosa?

-Use of which of the following drug is most likely to lead to the onset of Type 2 diabetes?
+The use of this drug will most likely to lead to the onset of Type 2 diabetes:

 Which of the following complication is likely to occur with long term use of lithium?

-Which of the following antipsychotic medications is most likely to cause the greatest weight increase when prescribed to adolescents?
+Which of the following antipsychotic medication is most likely to cause the greatest weight gain when prescribed to adolescents?

-Which of the following anti-psychotic medication should be avoided in patients with a history of ventricular arrhythmia or torsades de pointes?
+Which anti-psychotic medication should be avoided in patients with a history of ventricular arrhythmia or torsades de pointes?

-Which of the following features is most characteristic of anorexia nervosa in a female with weight loss?
+Which of the following feature is most characteristic of anorexia nervosa in a female with weight loss?

 The following are appropriate management of osteopenia in Anorexia nervosa except?